GLOBAL MARKETS-Stocks turn higher on U.S. optimism, euro gains

 "Like any crisis that goes on and on investors start to live with it.
 Greece is not dominating the news anymore," he said.

-The broad S&P 500 index is up about 8.6 percent so far this year and the Dow is up about 6.4 percent, with the two indexes up more than 25 percent since their lows in early October.

 Fourth-quarter earnings continue to beat expectations, albeit at a lower rate than recent quarters.
-Of the 418 companies in the S&P 500 that have reported, 64 percent have topped analyst expectations, according to Thomson Reuters data.
+Of the 418 companies in the S&P 500 that have reported earnings, 64 percent have topped analyst expectations, according to Thomson Reuters data.

-While the agreement averted the danger of a disorderly Greek default, the country faces further political and economic hurdles.

-The FTSEurofirst 300 index of pan-European shares fell 0.5 percent to 1,085.38 points, retreating after a two-day winning streak fueled by expectations the Greek bailout deal was imminent.
+Signs of improvement in the U.S. economy and stabilization of Europe's debt crisis have driven the Dow more than 20 percent since late last year, while the S&P has climbed more than 8 percent so far this year.

 The euro rose against the dollar after investors pared their bets against the single currency.
-The euro traded up 0.1 percent at $1.3257.
-Earlier, it hit a session high of $1.3292 in the overnight session after the Greek bailout deal was reached.
+The euro traded up 0.1 percent at $1.3263.
+Earlier, it hit a session high of $1.3292 in the overnight session brought on by the Greek bailout.

 "Being short the euro is a stale position right now," said Douglas Borthwick, managing director and head of trading at Faros Trading in Stamford, Connecticut.
 "Many had questioned whether or not Greece would stay in the EUR, but last night's decisions were a resounding vote of yes."